 How to Say No

-This webinar, titled How to Say No, will focus on strategies for setting healthy professional boundaries, including the skill of opportunity discernment.
-Designed for early and mid-career professionals, the session will address the pressures that can arise from balancing numerous responsibilities and opportunities, particularly within the demanding fields of radiation oncology and medical physics.
-The webinar will delineate specific strategies for making work more manageable, including strategies that women (and those of any gender tending towards people pleasing) may find particularly helpful given societal and professional obligations placed uniquely on them.
+This activity focuses on strategies for setting healthy professional boundaries, including the skill of opportunity discernment.
+Designed for early and mid-career professionals, the activity addresses the pressures that can arise from balancing numerous responsibilities and opportunities, particularly within the demanding fields of radiation oncology and medical physics.
+It delineates specific strategies for making work more manageable, including strategies that women (and those of any gender tending towards people pleasing) may find particularly helpful given societal and professional obligations placed uniquely on them.

 Target Audience